rchampourlier/softrli-octopress/source/_posts/2012-04-21-setup-automatic-clearing-of-your-rails-sessions.markdown

 date: 2012-04-20 10:12
 comments: true
 published: false
-categories: [rails, rubyonrails, session, database, db, maintenance, cron, sysadmin, tips'n'tricks]
+categories: [development, sysadmin, rubyonrails, database, maintenance]

 ---
 With every connection to your application of a new user, bot or whatever, Rails will create a new session object.